Finishoff/Web-scraper/README.md

     * 2. Articles may be saved or deleted.

 # What is the purpose of this project?
-   * The purpose of this project is allow users scrape article headlines from the Chicago Tribune site without relying on API usage.
+   * The purpose of this project is allow users scrape article headlines from the Tribune site without relying on API usage.

 # Technology usage: